dmitrii-gbe/GameOfLifeSeedFinder/README.md

 - **Customization**: Users can define parameters such as grid size, population density, and evaluation criteria.
 - **Output**: Generates detailed reports of discovered seeds, including their lifespan and evolutionary characteristics.

+### Additional Features:
+1. **Multithreaded Search Algorithm**:
+   - The program utilizes multiple threads to speed up the search for viable seed patterns in Conway's Game of Life.
+   - Each thread independently tests different initial configurations to find long-living patterns.
+   - Uses `std::async` and `std::atomic` to handle concurrency efficiently.

+2. **Pattern Evaluation and Storage**:
+   - The algorithm evaluates each generated pattern based on how long it survives in the simulation.
+   - If a pattern lasts for at least `rounds - good_combination_threshold` generations, it is considered "good" and saved.
+   - Found patterns are stored in the `good_combinations/` directory, with each seed written to a unique file.

+3. **Dynamic Grid and Customization**:
+   - Users can specify the grid size (`rows x cols`), the minimum lifespan required for a pattern, and the number of threads to use.
+   - The program adapts to different field sizes and seed densities.

+4. **Game of Life Simulation with State Tracking**:
+   - The `Matrix` class manages the grid and tracks cell states over generations.
+   - Uses a **torus topology** (wrap-around edges) to simulate an infinite grid.
+   - Stores previous states to detect repeating cycles and stop early if necessary.

+5. **Efficient Cell Processing**:
+   - Implements optimized neighbor counting and state updates for performance.
+   - Tracks changes in cell states to avoid unnecessary calculations.

 ## Installation

 1. **Clone the Repository**: